aws-samples/amazon-bedrock-samples/agents/insurance-solution/documentation/deployment-guide.md

   <span style="display: block; text-align: center;"><em>Figure 13: Agent Prepare Message</em></span>
 </p>

-Once you have accessed the testing window with your agent prepared, continue to [Testing and Validation](../documentation/testing-and-validation.md).
+Once you have accessed the testing window and prepared your agent, continue to [Testing and Validation](../documentation/testing-and-validation.md).

 ## Testing and Validation
 see [Testing and Validation](../documentation/testing-and-validation.md)